Skip to content

 AgentCore → S3IAM role (read skills, read KB docs, write audit logs)

-AgentCore → SSMIAM role (read credentials for assigned connectors)
+AgentCore → SSMIAM role (read credentials for assigned integrations)

 Tenant isolationPostgres RLS on all tables